 Steps in the right-of-way shall be approved by the Zoning Administrator.

 Mailboxes shall not be located in the sidewalk.
-Mailbox kiosks are preferred, and all mailboxes must be located in buildings or outside of the public right-of-way, except for the townhomes in the Village District, which may be located in the public right-of-way.
+Mailbox kiosks are preferred, and all mailboxes must be located in buildings or outside of the public right-of-way, except for the townhomes in the Community District, which may be located in the public right-of-way.

 Definitions: